mountaincharlie/midi-dragon/README.md

   * Fix: I had my submit 'button' made from a div element, styled to look like my buttons and with type="submit" and role="button" but the div actually needed to be a button element inorder for it to successfully submit the form.
 * Bug: when trying to set the ImageField for my Song model to use my 'placeholder.jpg' as its default image, this only worked when also removing the 'blank=True' option and only for initially creating the Song instance without selecting an image.
 But without the 'blank=True' it was impossible to clear an existing image from a Song instance, so it would never have the placeholder image set for it.
   * Fix: I added the 'blank=True' back to the ImageField and then where I was overriding the Song model's save method, I added a condition to check if the Song instance didn't have an image and if not, set it to be the 'placeholder.jpg'
+* Bug: When creating my select element for filtering searches by Genre, my if statement for setting the 'selected' attribute was not working ocrrectly, even when the Javascript and views logic was working correctly to filter search results.
+  * Fix: I removed the {{  }} and ' ' I was using within the 'if selected_genre' statements, which wasn't necessary since these aren't required when already inside template tags (an if statement in this case).
 * Bug:
   * Fix: